 It will give you an idea of which items are profitable or not and which are already too well represented on Amazon for you to have a share of the market.

 It is a sure way to avoid losing money buying stock that will not perform well on the platform.

-The app gives you data on the current price, the estimated profits after fees, the products rang and if you are eligible to sell that product with you account.
+The app gives you data on the current price, the estimated profits after fees, the products range and if you are eligible to sell that product with your account.

 There are a lot of scanner apps available, but they are not all created equal.
 Here are the best five apps and why you might want to choose them.